-Emerging Cairns musician Greta Stanley was invited to showcase at BIGSOUND 2018, Australia’s leading new music festival and industry conference held annually in Brisbane’s Fortitude Valley.
 Out of over 1133 applicants, only 139 acts were selected to perform in front of delegates including labels, agents, publishers, and festival representatives.
 Thanks to a Regional Arts Fund Quick Response Grant, Greta’s full band and manager were able to accompany her for this exciting opportunity.
-Greta shared her experiences and insights with us.
+Read Greta’s insight about the experience below.

 After a hectic three years touring, writing and releasing music, 23 year-old Greta Stanley has secured herself as one to watch on the Australian music scene in the months to come.